Spain soccer head won't resign for kissing player at World Cup. Team won’t play until he goes

 Luis Rubiales, who was also chastised for grabbing his crotch after Spain’s 1-0 victory over England on Sunday, remained defiant despite immense pressure to resign.
 The kiss marred the title celebrations in Sydney, Australia, on Sunday, and criticism has steadily mounted.

-Hermoso issued a statement Friday strongly rebuking Rubiales' characterization of the kiss as consensual, while the 46-year-old federation president cast himself as the victim at an emergency meeting of the federation in Madrid.
+Hermoso issued a statement Friday strongly rebuking Rubiales' characterization of the kiss as consensual, while the 46-year-old federation president cast himself as the victim at an emergency general assembly of the federation in Madrid.

 “I won’t resign,” he declared four times in quick succession, to applause from the overwhelmingly male audience.